bschreck/deep.sh/docs/platform-issues.rst

 Tab completion
 ^^^^^^^^^^^^^^
-Xonsh has support for using bash completion files on the shell, to use it you need to install the bash-completion package.
+Deepsh has support for using bash completion files on the shell, to use it you need to install the bash-completion package.
-The regular bash-completion package uses v1 which mostly works, but `occasionally has rough edges <https://github.com/xonsh/xonsh/issues/2111>`_ so we recommend using bash-completion v2.
+The regular bash-completion package uses v1 which mostly works, but `occasionally has rough edges <https://github.com/deepsh/deepsh/issues/2111>`_ so we recommend using bash-completion v2.

 Bash completion comes from <https://github.com/scop/bash-completion> which suggests you use a package manager to install it, this manager will also install a new version of bash without affecting  /bin/bash.
-Xonsh also needs to be told where the bash shell file that builds the completions is, this has to be added to $BASH_COMPLETIONS.
+Deepsh also needs to be told where the bash shell file that builds the completions is, this has to be added to $BASH_COMPLETIONS.
 The package includes completions for many Unix commands.

 Common packaging systems for macOS include